vitabaks/postgresql_cluster/console/ui/README.md

-# PostgreSQL Cluster Console UI
+# Autobase Console UI

-The UI part of PostgreSQL Cluster Console.
+The UI part of autobase console.
 This project provides a user-friendly web interface for managing, monitoring, and configuring Postgres clusters.

 ## Features